3 MIN READ

 Failure to migrate the correct customer data can have a huge impact on an existing customer’s experience.

-As a minimum, customer account details should be migrated to the new system with the exception of passwords, which should be updated for security reasons.
+As a minimum, customer account details should be migrated to the new system with the exception of passwords, which should be updated for security.
 Retailers should alert their customers about any changes to their website functionality, highlighting any enhanced features or customer-facing benefits such as faster, cheaper delivery services.
 You also need to make sure that customers are provided with a seamless way to update their passwords.

 Ideally customer order histories should be migrated so that the new platform has knowledge of previous purchases.
 Often this is not the case and so refunds and exchanges are manually managed within the old system for a period of time.
 If customer order history is being used for any marketing or loyalty programs then the migration of this data should be specified as a requirement.